NafiurSiddiqui/Lara-ground/README.md

 -   Run `php artisan tinker` to have php code running inside your terminal.

+# Controller

+-   when your routes file is getting a little messy with functions, you delegate that task to the corresponding controller. in our case, we clean up the route and make separate controller.

 # DB config and files

 -   Create your usual sql db and run `php artisan migrate` to hook up the DB to laravel.